- Parents Home

 - a lower-than-normal temperature

 Bacterial meningitis can be very serious.
 So if you see symptoms or think that your child could have meningitis, it's important to see the doctor right away.

 If meningitis is suspected, the doctor will order tests, probably including a lumbar puncture (spinal tap) to collect a sample of spinal fluid.
-This test will show any signs of inflammation and whether a virus or bacteria is causing the infection.
+This test will show any signs of and whether the infection is due to a virus or bacteria.

 If bacterial meningitis is diagnosed — or even suspected — doctors will start intravenous (IV) antibiotics as soon as possible.
 Fluids may be given to replace those lost to fever, sweating, vomiting, and poor appetite.

 Routine immunization can go a long way toward preventing meningitis.
-The vaccines against Hib, measles, mumps, polio, meningococcus, and pneumococcus can protect against meningitis caused by these germs.
+The Hib, measles, mumps, polio, and pneumococcal vaccines can protect against meningitis caused by those germs.

 In some cases, doctors may give antibiotics to anyone who has been in close contact with a person who has bacterial meningitis to help prevent infection.

-If your child has been near someone who has meningitis (for example, in a childcare center or a college dorm), call your doctor to ask whether preventive medicine is recommended.
+If your child has been near someone who has meningitis, call your doctor to ask about preventive medicine.